blinq-io/recorder-app-releases/README.md

 ### Dependencies

-Make sure you have installed the latest stable version of [Node.js](https://nodejs.org/en) on your system.
+Ensure you have installed the latest stable version of [Node.js](https://nodejs.org/en) on your system.

 ### Installing the BlinqIO Editor on Windows

-Download the `BlinqIO-Editor-Setup.exe` from the [latest release](https://github.com/blinq-io/recorder-app-releases/releases/latest) to your Windows system and run the installer to install the application.

-### Installing the BlinqIO Editor on macOS

-Download and extract the `BlinqIO-Editor-darwin.zip ` from the [latest release](https://github.com/blinq-io/recorder-app-releases/releases/latest) to your Mac system and run the installer to install the application.

-For more information, see our [Getting Started](https://docs.blinq.io/getting-started.html) guide.
+See our [Getting Started](https://docs.blinq.io/getting-started.html#install-blinqio-editor) guide for installation instructions.